EERL-EPFL/spice-ui/README.md

 cargo run --bin seed_database -- --url http://spice:88/
 ```

 It will prompt for username and password.
-Use in this case, the ones defined
+Use, in this case, the ones defined
 above for admin.
 To run this script you will need [Rust and
 cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 installed.